peterberkenbosch/sensible_rails_starter/README.md

 - [Tailwind Config Viewer](https://github.com/rogden/tailwind-config-viewer) - A local UI tool for visualizing your Tailwind CSS configuration file.

+- [Avo](https://avohq.io/) - Avo uses familiar configuration to build up the features you need from most applications.
+  The result is a full-featured customer-facing app that works out of the box, ready to be used to your end-users.
+  > **NB:** Avo will likely  be removed for an OSS oprion or self rolled solution

+- [overcommit](https://github.com/sds/overcommit) is a tool to manage and configure [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
 ---

 ## Getting Started